oskar-koli/kirby-litespeed/README.md

 ## Is the plugin production ready?

 The plugin is in use in production on a couple smaller websites and everything is working smoothly.
 That being said, there might still be some edge cases that which might cause issues on more complex websites.
-Please submit an bug report if you face any issues!
+Please submit a bug report if you face any issues!